Date

 Trip Overview

-Explore the remote North Highlands of Scotland from the Flow Country of Caithness in the northeast to the spectacular mountains of Torridon and Sutherland in the northwest.
-Experience an abundance of archaeological and historical sites.
-You will never be far from the coast with high cliffs, spectacular sea lochs (fjords), sandy and rocky bays, caves and arches.
-There is always something new to draw you on around the next corner.
+This trip takes us to Inverness and the remote north-west Highlands.
+From Inverness we explore the surrounding area and then travel to the west coast with its spectacular and varied scenery.
+Everywhere we go, there will be an abundance of archaeological and historical sites and excellent hiking.
+We’ll never be far from the coast with high cliffs, beautiful sea lochs - fjords -, sandy and rocky bays, caves and arches.
+Always something new to draw you on around the next corner.

 Schedule by Day